Planning a trip can be fun and overwhelming.

 Buy on Tuesdays and Wednesdays – Mid-week is known to be the best time to purchase airline tickets.

 Use recommended resources – Use a booking company you know is reputable.
-Use this link to see our list of companies we personally use and recommend.

 TIP: Save money by searching multiple booking sites and comparing flight prices.
 Your favorite site may not offer the best deal.